 Your adapter is done, and you're ready to plug it into the Spike/2 board in the backbox.
 Turn off the machine and plug it in, like so:

 Then plug the RCA connectors into marked L/R input jacks on the back of the Pyle amp you got from Amazon (amazon.com link ») :

-Then make a speaker cable adapter to plug into your JBL speakers and connect those wires to the output clips on the pack of the Pyle amp.
+Then make a speaker cable adapter to plug into your JBL speakers (or just desolder the existing connector and solder the speaker wire straight to the speakers, noting the striped wire is +/red if you have naked copper speaker wire) and connect those wires to the output clips on the pack of the Pyle amp.
 You are good to go at that point.
 Make sure the amp volume is ZERO when you initially turn the machine back on, then slowly increase it until you get the level you want.
 This amp can overdrive the JBL speakers, so you won't be able to run it at max.

 Now that this project is done, how about these projects?